Table of contents

 It was based on Tacitus’s The Histories.

-Claudius was imprisoned twice due to his rebellious conflict.
+Claudius was imprisoned twice because of his rebellious conflict.

 After his release, he built a conspiracy with the Batavian people and organized a revolt against the Romans.